JasonKChow/PSY2150-Skills-Workshop-1/README.md

 * Same key: f
 * Different key: j

 Default parameters are defined near the top of the experiment file.
 Changing their values will change the experiment.
-However, this will not change the experiment hosted at the link above.
-Jason would have to update it after making changes to those parameters, to have them take effect.
+However, this will not change the experiment hosted at the link above. (it is running on a server and Jason would have to update it for any changes to have an effect)

 If additional images are added to the stimuli folder, the experiment code will use them to make more trials.